Button Component

 Button Style

-Sets the visual appearance of the Button.
+Sets the visual appearance of the button.
 Options include: Primary, Secondary, Success, Danger, Warning, Info, Light, Dark, and Link.
-The Button Style only affects the Button's look and feel; there's no effect on the Button's function.
+The Button Style only affects the Button component's appearance and does not effect its function.

 Button Width

-• Fixed: The Button's width adjusts based on the length of its Label Text.
+Inline image displaying a selected radio button.
+Fixed: The Button component's width adjusts based on the length of its Label Text.

-• Block: The Button's width is the full width of the page or column, with the Label Text centered.
+Inline image displaying a selected radio button.
+Block: The Button component's width is the full width of the page or column, with the Label Text centered.

 Restrict to Single Click